ahmeterdem1/Vector/README.md

 Minor bug fixes.
 Typed maxima instead of minima in Vector.minmax().
 The case that cutoff could be None in Vector.sig() was not checked before.

+#### 2.5.2

+Apparently the bug on the sigmoid is still there.
+Was, indeed.
+Also included a cool project that I created with only this library in the readme.

 ## Vectorgebra.Vector